mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 ###Setup Bridge on the Host

 Setting up the bridge requires the bridge-utils package installed in the previous section.
-The bridge connects the virtual machines' virtual interfaces directly to the local area network through the host server's primary network interface as if the virtual machines were physically present in the local area network along with the host.
+The bridge connects the virtual machines' virtual network interfaces (taps) directly to the local area network through the host server's primary network interface as if the virtual machines were physically present in the local area network along with the host.